Lake Seppings: Description

 The lake is 3 km east-north-east of the Albany city centre.
 The main bitumen roads that border Lake Seppings are Golf Links Road to the east, Troode Street to the north, Collingwood Road, Drew Street/Sleeman Avenue to west and Lake Seppings Drive to the south.
 The lake is nearly completely surrounded by a 2.7 km compacted gravel footpath and wooden walkways.
-A wooden bird hide has been built along the western side of the lake.
 A car park for access to the path is located along Golf Links Road.

 Lake Seppings is approximately 1.1 km in length (from north to south) and the north end is approximately 400 m in width.
 The lake narrows toward the southern end and the path crosses the lake approximately 250 m before the southern tip.
 The lake is situated in the Lake Seppings nature reserve that has a total area of 17.1 ha.

 Fauna

 Lake Seppings is regarded as an excellent place for bird watching, particularly for water-birds.
 Over one hundred different species of birds have been recorded on and about the lake.

 Wading species are often seen along the margins of the lake such as the Australian white ibis, yellow-billed spoonbill and the white-faced heron.

 Several species such as the blue-billed duck, musk duck, black swan, hoary-headed grebe, Australian pelican and Eurasian coot can be seen regularly on the surface of the lake.